Skip to content

 // Or, using syntactic defaults, the following has identical meaning:

-(2) -> ( /* parameter list */ ) to return a list of named return parameters using the same parameters syntax, but where the only passing styles are out (the default, which moves where possible) or forward.
+-> ( /* parameter list */ ) to return a list of named return parameters using the same parameters syntax, but where the only needed kinds are out (the default, which moves where possible) or forward.
 The function body must initialize the value of each return-parameter ret in its body the same way as any other local variable.
 An explicit return statement is written just return; and returns the named values; the function has an implicit return; at the end.
-For example:
+If only a single return parameter is in the list, it is emitted in the lowered Cpp1 code the same way as a single anonymous return value above, so its name is only available inside the function body.

 Function with multiple/named return values